WM: Evans Notch Rock Climbing

 From Freyburg, take ME Rt 113 to Hastings campground (about 25 miles) then go maybe a 1/4 mi. down the road to Wild River Road (FS12) and turn left, park at trailhead.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Wild River Crags (aka Evans Notch):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for WM: Evans Notch:

 shell pond is really overlooked, there are some good ice routes there in the winter too, at one point there was a article in "Climbing" that talked about "the secret crags of maine" and it listed a topo.....